-- Where a permission is given to a food classification code, all foods in that group contain EDTA; - all the foods within the group contain EDTA at the levels specified in Table 4 and Table 5.
-Unless otherwise specified, the maximum concentration of EDTA in each food category has been used; - where a food or food group has a zero concentration of EDTA, it was not included in the intake assessment; - where a food was not included in the exposure assessment, it was assumed to contain a zero concentration of EDTA; - where a food has a specified EDTA concentration, this concentration is carried over to mixed foods where the food has been used as an ingredient e.g. biscuits used in cheese cakes; and - all mixed foods with recipes in DIAMOND were assumed to be prepared in the home (and not produced commercially).
-Therefore, if a recipe uses an ingredient that is permitted to contain EDTA, the quantities of EDTA from the ingredient will carry-over into the mixed food.
-It was assumed that carry-over from cereal flours would not occur to breads or biscuits.
+- Where a permission is given to a food classification code, all foods in that group contain EDTA (only applies to maximum & replacement scenarios). - All the foods within the group contain EDTA at the levels specified in Table 4 and Table 5.
+Unless otherwise specified, the maximum concentration of EDTA in each food category has been used. - There are no overages or underages of ferric sodium EDTA. - Where a food or food group does not contain EDTA, it was not included in the intake assessment.

+- Where a food was not included in the exposure assessment, it was assumed to contain no EDTA. - Where a food has a specified EDTA concentration, this concentration is carried over to mixed foods where the food has been used as an ingredient e.g. biscuits used in cheese cakes. - All mixed foods with recipes in DIAMOND were assumed to be prepared in the home (and not produced commercially).
+The quantity of EDTA in the ingredients of the recipe was carried over to the mixed food. - The market share scenario percentages were based on data determined from other Applications and Proposals (including P295 Consideration of mandatory fortification with folic acid).
+This is because data was not available on the market share of iron fortified foods.
+These assumptions are likely to overestimate the proportion of foods that are iron fortified as opposed to, for example, folic acid.